-Will the members of the Board of Governors who are present please virtually signify their presence in order to be recognized?
+Will the members of the Board of Governors who are present please rise and make their presence known in order to be recognized?

 My Brothers, these dedicated volunteers continue to work to support the life changing tutoring provided by the dedicated team of tutors at the Children's Dyslexia Center of Connecticut.
 Please join me in offering your appreciation for their time and efforts!